IrvingMeng/LCE/README.md

 ![LCE](lce.png)

-For the interests of the company, we cannot share the source codes publicly.
+We cannot release source codes publicly for the interests of the company.
-This repo (modified from https://github.com/guxinqian/Simple-ReID) contains the codes for the ReID experiments and contains the core modules/steps.
+This repo (modified from https://github.com/guxinqian/Simple-ReID) are the codes for the ReID experiments as well as core modules/steps.
-It should be not hard to implement the method based on given codes.
+It should be not hard to implement the method in face recognition based on given codes.

 ## Bibtex